Greig is a commercial disputes lawyer focussing on insurance and professional negligence.

 He also advises in relation to a wide range of general commercial disputes in areas ranging from professional negligence to contractual disputes and restitutionary claims.
 His matters commonly have an international aspect.

-Greig is ranked in Legal 500 UK 2017 as a next generation lawyer for both insurance litigation (for policyholders) and insurance and reinsurance litigation.
+Greig is ranked in Legal 500 UK 2021 as a next generation partner for both insurance litigation (for policyholders) and insurance and reinsurance litigation.
 He has been described variously in Legal 500 UK as "extremely smart" and "very capable, approachable, solutions focused and very much understands the commercial aspects of the insurance market with which his clients interact".

 Greig has a bachelor of laws (honours) degree from the University of Bristol.
 He qualified as a solicitor in 2006 and made partner in 2017.

 the Financial Conduct Authority in its ground-breaking business interruption insurance test case for losses arising out of COVID-19, as well as various policyholders with COVID-19 claims

 a financial institution on cyber, crime, civil liability and D&O claims arising from a major IT issue